Skip to content

 Best Time to Visit

-Koh Kood sits on the Gulf of Thailand coast, which means your timing should avoid the wet season from October through December.
-The best weather typically runs from January through September, with the coolest and driest conditions from January to March.
+Koh Kood sits on the eastern Gulf of Thailand coast, where the wet season runs from May through October.
+November through April is the dry season, with the coolest and clearest conditions from November to March.

-During the wet season, you’ll face frequent rain and rough seas that can disrupt ferry schedules and limit water activities.
-The clear, calm conditions during dry months showcase the island’s crystal-clear waters at their best and make all beach activities more enjoyable.
+During the wet months, frequent rain and rough seas can disrupt ferry schedules and limit water activities.
+The calm, clear conditions of the dry season showcase the island’s waters at their best and make all beach activities more enjoyable.

 Practical Tips